MiDev7/MiDev7/README.md

 ### Hi there 👋, My name is Mikaia

+I am a apprentice software engineer.
+My background is in Graphic Design and classical, jazz musician (piano).
+I am more than thrilled to start this new journey.

 <!--
 **MiDev7/MiDev7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.